golang-leipzig/golang-leipzig.github.io/content/_index.md

 ## How to participate

-* just drop by, e.g. to our first meetup 2019-02-08 19:00 at Basislager Leipzig ([Peterssteinweg 14, 04107 Leipzig](https://www.openstreetmap.org/way/48232845))
+* just drop by our first meetup on Friday, 2019-02-08 19:00 at Basislager Leipzig ([Peterssteinweg 14, 04107 Leipzig](https://www.openstreetmap.org/way/48232845))
-* help us spread the word - we're at [twitter](https://twitter.com/golang_leipzig) and [meetup.com](https://www.meetup.com/Leipzig-Golang-and-Cloud/)
+* help us spread the word - we're on [twitter](https://twitter.com/golang_leipzig) and [meetup.com](https://www.meetup.com/Leipzig-Golang-and-Cloud/)
-* [tell us](https://www.meetup.com/Leipzig-Golang-and-Cloud/#discussions) about a topic that interests you
+* [tell us](https://www.meetup.com/Leipzig-Golang-and-Cloud/#discussions) about topics that you'd like to see covered in this context
 * propose a short talk or demo (5-30 min) about some Go (language, framework, project, problem, ...) or Cloud Native (containers, orchestration, platforms, networking, storage, security, ...) related topic - we'll like to create a